 In 2004, the 30th anniversary of Helix, the band released several titles.
 Their first new studio album of all-original material in over a decade, Rockin' in My Outer Space.
 Two compilation CDs followed, Never Trust Anyone Over 30 in the US, and Rockin' You For 30 Years in Canada.
 These albums featured a new line-up - a six member band, a configuration not seen since 1974: Vollmer, Gamble, Fountain, and new members Jim Lawson (ex-Cherry Smash; guitar), and the husband and wife team of Rainer (guitar) and Cindy Wiechmann (acoustic guitar and vocals).
 Vollmer first encountered the Wiechmanns in Newfoundland when their band, KAOS, who opened for Helix on the Long Way to Heaven tour.

-Helix experienced a slight resurgence in popularity thanks to a third-season episode of the television series Trailer Park Boys with their song Closer to the Heart, in which characters 'Bubbles' and 'Ricky' discuss the merits of Helix compared to Rush.
+Helix experienced a slight resurgence in popularity thanks to a third-season episode of the Canadian television series Trailer Park Boys that featured Rush track Closer to the Heart during which characters 'Bubbles' and 'Ricky' discuss the merits of Helix compared to Rush.

 In late 2005, Glen Gamble left Helix to form his own band, The Joys.
 Gamble was briefly replaced by a returning Brian Doerner, who stayed with the band for several months.
 With Gamble gone, Brian Vollmer was left to manage every aspect of the Helix organization, from booking tours, to distributing merchandise.